YiZou01/TES/README.md

 ## Introduction

 This is the R script for functions of ES(), TES() and plot.TES().
-This repo serves as the supplement for the manuscript *Estimating total species richness of incompletely sampled communities: fitting rarefaction by asymptotic approximation* (Zou, Zhao, & Axmacher, 2021) submitted to *Ecology*.
+This repo serves as the supplement for the manuscript *Estimating total species richness: fitting rarefaction by asymptotic approximation* (Zou, Zhao, & Axmacher, 2021) submitted to *Methods in Ecology and Evolution*.

 ## Functions